swiftlang/swift-evolution/proposals/0413-typed-throws.md

 ### When to use typed throws

 Typed throws makes it possible to strictly specify the thrown error type of a function, but doing so constrains the evolution of that function's implementation.
-Additionally, errors are usually propagated or rendered, but not exhaustively handled, so even with the addition of typed throws to Swift, untyped `throws` is better for most scenarious.
+Additionally, errors are usually propagated or rendered, but not exhaustively handled, so even with the addition of typed throws to Swift, untyped `throws` is better for most scenarios.
 Consider typed throws only in the following circumstances:

-1. In code that stays within a module or package where you always want to handle the error, so it's a purely an implementation detail and it is plausible to handle the error.
+1. In code that stays within a module or package where you always want to handle the error, so it's purely an implementation detail and it is plausible to handle the error.
 2. In generic code that never produces its own errors, but only passes through errors that come from user components.
 The standard library contains a number of constructs like this, whether they are `rethrows` functions like `map` or are capturing a `Failure` type like in `Task` or `Result`.
 3. In dependency-free code that is meant to be used in a constrained environment (e.g., Embedded Swift) or cannot allocate memory, and will only ever produce its own errors.